 GDPR data mapping is a great step to help your organization visualize what data is stored where, why, and for how long.
-Creating a GDPR data map is a daunting task, so we have created a simple template to get you started.

 Download the GDPR data mapping template and read these instructions to learn how to complete it.